FAQs

 What exams do I need to take for teacher certification?

-There are currently three NYS Teacher Certification Exams.
-They are the Content Specialty Test (CST), Educating All Students (EAS) test, and the Teacher Performance Assessment (edTPA).
-Visit our NYS Certification Requirements page for more information.
+There are currently two NYS Teacher Certification Exams.
+They are the Content Specialty Test (CST), and Educating All Students (EAS) test.
+Visit Curriculum and instruction Certification Requirements for more information.

 When should I take the teacher certification exams?

-Where can I take the NYS Teacher Certification exams?
+Where can I take the NYS teacher Certification exam and when should I file for certification?

-You may sign up online to take exams at multiple sites.
+You may sign up online at NYSTCE to take exams at multiple sites.
 The closest location is the Testing Center in Hewitt Union on the main campus.
-Visit Extended Learning for more information.
+Visit Extended Learning Testing Services for more information.

-What program code do I use when applying for certification through NYSED?
+Which program code do I use when applying for the different program/certification levels through NYSED?

 There is a different code for each program/certification level.
-Be sure to carefully choose the right one from this list.
+Be sure to carefully choose the right one from Undergraduate and Graduate Award Title and Program Codes PDF.